Words With Friends 2

 Learn More Words With Friends Essentials

 The many Words With Friends versions might not be terribly different, but they are unique enough to justify their existence.
 If anything, they offer players choices and variety, which is always welcomed.
 This helps the game appeal to new and veteran players alike.
 If you haven’t played much of Words With Friends before, you now know what you have to work with.
-And, if you want to learn more, our Words With Friends quick start guide can help you get started and put you on the right path to becoming a pro at the game.
+And, if you want to learn more, WordFinder's comprehensive Words With Friends quick start guide can help you get started and put you on the right path to becoming a pro at the game.

 Zac Pricener has been a content creator for the past eight years.
 He’s a bit of an all-around nerd, and he has a bad habit of working movie and TV show references into conversations whenever possible.